 Terbutaline belongs to the class of medications called bronchodilators.
 It helps to open airways and make breathing easier.
 Terbutaline works by relaxing the muscles of the airways (lungs) to quickly relieve the symptoms of asthma, chronic bronchitis, and emphysema.
 This medication usually works within 5 minutes to make breathing easier.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each Turbuhaler contains 50 or 200 doses of micronized terbutaline sulfate.
-Each inhalation from the multiple-dose powder inhaler contains terbutaline sulfate 0.5 mg.
-No additives or carrier substances are included in the inhalation.
+Each Turbuhaler contains 120 doses of micronized terbutaline sulfate.
+Each inhalation from the multiple-dose powder inhaler contains 0.5 mg of terbutaline sulfate.
+Nonmedicinal ingredients: lactose.

 How should I use this medication?